jbuchbinder/pbx-docker/README.md

 For QEMU use your distro's package or, if you are feeling adventurous(like I did), build it from source and use `checkinstall` so that it doesn't blow up your system: [https://www.qemu.org/download/](https://www.qemu.org/download/).
 I used qemu 5.0.0 for this build.

+## TODO

+- [ ] Minimize build by installing libraries to /usr/local instead of bulk copying system libraries